FejixGUI/Fejix-website/content/home.md

 You may ask why using GUIML if everything is converted into XX anyway.
 The wrong thing here is that we assume that XX is convenient for working with GUI while it really isn't.
 Maybe, memory management is OK in XX.
 But managing its dynamic state is a lot more complicated.

-Some of the frameworks don't have semantically correct definition of widget elements.
+Some of the frameworks don't allow semantic definition of widget elements.
 A pink rectangle with rounded corners of radius 3 pixels?
 Why?
 Whyy?!
 I know that my computer can draw whatever I want, but the pink rectangle appears to be a button!
 That's not right.
-Rectangles can't have content.
+Rectangles can't be clickable and they can't contain text.
 One of the goals of Fejix is to fix that.

 Anyway, there's definitely nothing bad in yet another GUI framework.